mcverter/luster-stack/stack/cicd/index.md

 Continuous Integration
 ----------------------
-* Continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day.[
+* Continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day.
+* Automated tests, builds, and other quality control measures are triggered on each code commit.

 Continuous Delivery